cyberark/cyberark-conjur-cli/README.md

 #### `get_many(variable_id[,variable_id...])`

 Gets multiple variable values based on their IDs.
-Variables are returned in a python dictionary that maps the variable name to its value.
+Variables are returned in a dictionary that maps the variable name to its value.

 #### `set(variable_id, value)`